DylanKentish/ECM3440-python/README.md

 label = "a&b".replace("&","_").upper().rjust(8)
 ```

 This style of programming is called *functional programming*.

-### Generators and yield

 ## Concurrency